clinical-genomics-uppsala/PrecMed1/docs/lab4.md

 # Computer lab 4 - Somatic variants
 In this computer lab we are going to explore different kinds of somatic variants.
+The type and location of the variant can have an affect on the treatment of the cancer patient.

 ## Overview
 1. Explore different somatic variants in IGV